TobiasLoader/raeda/README.md

 -        RIVER_ADDRESS="0xdFf17343E71eDAb3460c541F52c19C97c8e6EbBe"

 Composability
 -------------

-*As a river's tributaries join and add to its flow,*

-*Suppliers, manufacturers, and distributors help it grow,*

-*Each one contributing to the chain, their unique part,*

-*With their skills and expertise, they make it an art.*

 In addition to the smart contracts, which developers can build into their own appss, we have produced a front-end JavaScript library for transacting with the smart contracts: